 Ceramic is another really popular crown type for front teeth.
 Because, it blends in so well with your natural teeth!
 Like porcelain dental crowns, nobody has to be the wiser if you have a ceramic dental crown.
 It is important to make sure you have your teeth whitened before getting one of these crowns, because ceramic will not whiten through usual teeth whitening methods.

 Gold was on a very popular choice for tooth crowns, because it is very hardy and does not damage the tooth itself.
 Unfortunately, gold alloy crowns stand out in the mouth of patients because they do not mimic the color of the tooth.
 Gold alloy crowns might be appropriate for back teeth but most people will want to avoid them on the front.

 Base Metal Alloy Dental Crowns

 Similar to gold alloy crowns, base metal alloy crowns are very strong and able to adhere well to teeth, but they do not mimic the look of natural teeth and tend to stand out, making them bad candidates for front tooth crowns.
 Your dentist might suggest base metal alloy crowns for your back teeth.

-All crowns listed above are very durable and can last a lifetime if you take care of them.
+All different types of dental crowns listed above are very durable.
+They can last a lifetime if you take care of them.
 Avoid crunching down on hard items, like candies or pens, with your crowns and do not bite your nails.
 Remember that porcelain and ceramic crowns do not respond to regular tooth whitening procedures so it is important to get your teeth whitened prior to having these types of crowns put in, if you want a stunning smile.